 Typically, at the end of each month, samples from each test rig are collected, processed, and sent to an authorised analytical laboratory.
 The laboratory undertakes 14C spectrometry and provides the operators with the results in a report.
-The report gives the operators everything they need to submit to Ofgem to obtain ROCs and report to the Environmental Agency.
+The report gives the operator everything they need for the submission to Ofgem.
+As a result, the site operator can obtain ROCs and report to the Environment Agency.

 The Renewable Obligation (RO) scheme, regulated by Ofgem, requires licensed electricity generators to source an increasing proportion of the electricity from renewable sources – in this case biogenic CO2.

 For their part to prove that these renewable obligations have been met, EfW operators are heavily incentivised to prove the fraction of biogenic CO2 emissions.
-Operators obtain Renewable Obligation Certificates (ROCs) which are traded when the energy price is high.
+Operators obtain Renewable Obligation Certificates (ROCs) which are traded with energy suppliers.

 So how are ROCs calculated?
 Read our guide here